The class of the Prym-Brill-Noether divisor: Introduction

 This is another proof that Prym-Brill-Noether varieties do not have the expected dimension on Prym curves in the Nikulin locus.
 A more general version of this result, proved using the geometry of Nikulin surfaces in an essential way, appears in \cite{Lelli-Chiesa-lowgenus}.

-In order to prove Theorem \ref{maintrm}, we will consider, in particular, the intersection of $\rr^r_g$ with the boundary divisor $\Delta''_0$.
+In order to prove Theorem \ref{maintrm}, we will consider the intersection of $\rr^r_g$ with the boundary divisor $\Delta''_0$.
 To understand this intersection we will work with Prym limit linear series for curves that are not of compact type.
 The theory developed by Osserman in \cite{Ossermandim} and \cite{Ossermancompacttype} is well-suited to tackle this problem.
 The norm condition on the limit linear series will substantially simplify the situation.
-As such, in order to compute the class of $\rr^r_g$, we will have to compute the class of a strongly Brill-Noether divisor in $\mm_{g-1,2}$.
+To compute the class of $\rr^r_g$, we will have to compute the class of a strongly Brill-Noether divisor in $\mm_{g-1,2}$.

 For $x,y$ two points on a curve $C$, we consider the sequence $D_\bullet(x,y)$ of effective divisors:

 and the multivanishing sequence $\textbf{a}$:

 For $r \geq 3$ and $ g = \frac{r(r+1)}{2} - 1$, we consider the locus in $\cM_{g,2}$ of pointed curves $[C, x, y]$ satisfying that $C$ admits a $g^r_{g+r}$ with multivanishing sequence $\textbf{a}$ along $D_\bullet(x,y)$.
 That is: